-What tells a good writer from a subpar writer?
+What sets a good writer apart from a subpar writer?
 Is it the genre they explore, the writing style/voice they adopt, the point of view they use (first vs third person), is it the length of the works they write, is it how well they command the language – flawless, with flair and error free first draft on?
 What is it that makes a good writer?

 Are you really thinking that Stephen King is a much better writer than Dan Brown, or Brown is better than Paulo Coelho, or would you consider Cecelia Ahern your ideal?
 Does popularity really mean better?
 Then, in that regard J K Rowling is the best of them all!
 Where does that place the popular writers of Twilight and Hunger Games series?
 What do writers have in common, even if they are the likes of Bryce Courtney, Jane Austin, or even Shakespeare?